srobo/competition-simulator/README.md

     - The teams' logs will be next to their code archives.
     - The match file (suitable for SRComp) will be TODO: where? (currently still in ARENA_ROOT)
     - The recording will be TODO: where? (currently still in REPO_ROOT/recordings/...)

+    Note: you may see an error like the following regarding the video creation:
+    ``` plain
+    [libx264 @ 0x562cf1ba9840] Error: 2pass curve failed to converge
+    [libx264 @ 0x562cf1ba9840] target: 20250.00 kbit/s, expected: 3339.51 kbit/s, avg QP: 0.0252
+    [libx264 @ 0x562cf1ba9840] try reducing target bitrate
+    ```
+    This warns that we have requested a higher bit-rate from the video than is possible given the images the simulation generates.
+It does not appear to create any issues with the rendered videos, though you are encouraged to check that your setup is recording the videos correctly.